|Guide||♦||13 Triplogs||0 Topics|

 Camelback Walk is a nice, easy urban hike.
 This paved and landscaped trail is on the northeastern-most part of McCormick Ranch and is maintained by the McCormick Ranch POA.

 A City of Scottsdale representative has described Camelback Walk as one segment of a trail that extends from WestWorld to Tempe Town Lake.

 Located just a few blocks east of AZ101 on Shea Boulevard, this trail is easy to get to and offers a number of nearby pre- and post-hike refreshment options (92nd Street Grill and Jade Palace right at the trailhead and more than a dozen other restaurants within five minutes).
 Camelback Walk does not, itself, have restrooms or drinking fountains, but these facilities are available at the public library, playground, and (in dire circumstances) hospital along the way.
 There are benches and trash receptacles on the route.
 This trail is also popular for mountain biking and jogging.

 Emerging south of Shea Boulevard, suddenly there is grass and trees.
-The paved path cuts through a lush, but constructed, meadow from this point all the way to the end.
+The paved path cuts through a lush, but constructed, meadow from this point to the end.
 On your right (to the west) now is Scottsdale Healthcare Shea.
 As you progress south, you will see many varieties of trees on this trail, including eucalyptus and pine trees.
-As you make your way to the endpoint of this segment, you will cross underneath Mountainview Road, 90th Street, AZ101, Via Linda, and finally Hayden Road.
+As you make your way to this segment's endpoint, you will cross underneath Mountainview Road, 90th Street, AZ101, Via Linda, and finally Hayden Road.
 When you emerge from the final tunnel, you will see Lake Angel and its water fountain.